banksjazz87/attendance-application/README.md

 # Features

 ### `Login Page`
-For demo purposes the username is "Demo" and the password is "demo123".
+For demo purposes the username is "demo" and the password is "Demo123".

 <br/>